Do I Own My Website or Does My Web Design Agency Own It?

 Web design terminology can complicate matters unnecessarily.
 That’s why, sometimes, it helps to focus on the essential things.
 In this case, what matters to you the most is the “finished assembled work”.

-In your agreement with your web design company in Warrington, look out for a statement that declares that you own the “finished assembled work” of your website once it has been completed and the final payment has been made.
+In your agreement with your web design company in London, look out for a statement that declares that you own the “finished assembled work” of your website once it has been completed and the final payment has been made.

 You Don’t Own the Web Server and Web Server Platform or the Domain Name